bridgeL/RecipeWiki/items/report.md

    * After clicking the image, the image picker will start which enables you to choose the image
    * from phone local storage.
 At the same time, the image will be also be uploaded to the firebase.
    * Next time when you login this user, the image will be loaded automatically from the firebase.

 10.[Data-GPS] Use GPS information based on location data in your App. (easy)
      * Code: [Class X, methods Z, Y](https://gitlab.cecs.anu.edu.au/comp2100/group-project/ga-23s2/-/blob/main/items/media/_examples/Dummy.java#L22-43) and Class Y, ...
      * Description of your implementation: ... <br>
      <br>

 Feature Category:Firebase Integration

 11. [FB-Auth] Use Firebase to implement User Authentication/Authorisation. (easy)
     * Code: [Class X, methods Z, Y](https://gitlab.cecs.anu.edu.au/comp2100/group-project/ga-23s2/-/blob/main/items/media/_examples/Dummy.java#L22-43) and Class Y, ...
-    * Description of your implementation: ...
+    * Description of your implementation: configure firebase and use the api to connect its authority service.

-12. [FB-Persist-extension] Use Firebase to persist all data used in your app. (medium)
+12. [FB-Persist-extension] Use Firebase to persist all data used in your app. (hard)
     * Code: [Class X, methods Z, Y](https://gitlab.cecs.anu.edu.au/comp2100/group-project/ga-23s2/-/blob/main/items/media/_examples/Dummy.java#L22-43) and Class Y, ...
-    * Description of your implementation: ...
+    * Description of your implementation: Every time user click "like" or "unlike" the recipe, the recipe data in cloud will update.

 13. [FB-Register] Users are able to sign up, and the relevant user instance will be created in firebase
     * Code: [Class X, methods Z, Y](https://gitlab.cecs.anu.edu.au/comp2100/group-project/ga-23s2/-/blob/main/items/media/_examples/Dummy.java#L22-43) and Class Y, ...